-Brunel Pension Partnership Ltd (Company Number 10429110)
+Brunel Pension Partnership Ltd. (Company Number 10429110)

-Brunel was formed on the 14th October 2016 and will oversee the investment of pension fund assets for Avon, Buckinghamshire, Cornwall, Devon, Dorset, Environment Agency, Gloucestershire, Oxfordshire, Somerset and Wiltshire Funds.
+Brunel was formed on the 14th October 2016 and oversees the investment of pension fund assets for Avon, Buckinghamshire, Cornwall, Devon, Dorset, Environment Agency, Gloucestershire, Oxfordshire, Somerset and Wiltshire Funds.

 Each of the ten local authorities, including Gloucestershire County Council own 10% of Brunel.
+As part of Gloucestershire's investment in Brunel the Fund provided regulatory capital.
+This is subject to regular review by the regulator which could result in additional calls for capital.

 Pension Fund transactions with Brunel are as follows:

-2019/20 £'000 2020/21 £'000
+2020/21 £'000 2021/22 £'000

-Income - -
+Income - 46

-Expenditure 860 909
+Expenditure 909 1,014

 Debtors - -

-Payments in Advance 250 271
+Payments in Advance 271 -

-In addition to his role as Pension Committee member and Cotswold District Council councillor, Cllr.
-R Theodoulou represents the Fund on the Brunel Oversight Board.
+In addition to his role as Pension Committee member, Cllr.
+L. Stowe represents the Fund on the Brunel Oversight Board.

 In 2020/21 the Pension Fund, together with the other nine Funds in Brunel, entered into a Pension Cost Recharge Agreement whereby each Fund agreed to reimburse Brunel with its share of regular ongoing pension related cashflows via its Annual Operating Charge.
 As part of this arrangement the Fund also agreed to pay or receive its share of any exit payment or credit should Brunel cease to be a member of the Local Government Pension Scheme.
-At the end of September 2020 the Fund's share of the possible charge was £657k.
+At the end of September 2021 the Fund's share of the possible charge was £768k.